 Costs & financial support

 The tuition fee for Home and EU students for the 2020-21 academic year (2020 entry) on this course is £6,935; for international students and those who are eligible to be charged ‘Overseas’ fees it is £9,150.
-More details on course fees, discounts and payment plans for this course can be found on our course fees page.
+More details on course fees, discounts and payment plans for this course, as well as a copy of our Tuition Fee Policy, can be found on our course fees page.

 Applicants should download and complete the application form on this page and return it to firstname.lastname@example.org